 - “Bringing Multicultural Communities to the Table and Beyond.”

 The optional Day Two of SPARKS will feature expert-led workshops on intermediate and advanced social marketing practices and processes.

 2. Who benefits from something like SPARKS?

-Our hope is that an array of people coming from diverse backgrounds and experiences can benefit from SPARKS.
-The "Wicked Problems" in the Pacific Northwest stem from various points, ultimately bringing together people who represent a wide range of professional fields and disciplines.
-Whether you work for Waste Management, an environmental consulting agency, a tech firm, or a food bank we are hopeful that you will learn something meaningful and applicable to your line of work.
+Our hope is that people coming from a diverse range of backgrounds and experiences will benefit from SPARKS.
+Urgent issues in the Pacific Northwest will be solved with successful collaboration across many professional fields and disciplines.
+Whether you work for Waste Management, an environmental consulting agency, a tech firm, or a food bank, we are hopeful that you will learn something meaningful and applicable to your line of work.

-Day Two, as previously mentioned, focuses on intermediate and advanced social marketing concepts, so those who will benefit most from Day Two are people who have significant experience with social marketing or behavior change.
+Day Two focuses on intermediate and advanced social marketing concepts, so those who will benefit most from this day are people who have significant experience with social marketing or behavior change.

 3. When & where is SPARKS?

 Online registration for SPARKS 2020 will open this fall.
 Join our mailing list to stay informed!

 5. Where can I find the speaker list?